chutrunganh/Stock-Trading-Platform/docs/techStack/techStack_1.md

 ## Implementation

-When user register a new account -> create hash using `bycrypt.hash` function.
-This function take two parameters: the password to hash and the cost factor (SALT_ROUNDS) -> Store this output hash in the database.
+When a user registers a new account -> create a hash using the `bcrypt.hash` function.
+This function takes two parameters: the password to hash and the cost factor (SALT_ROUNDS) -> Store this output hash in the database.

 ```javascript